icopy-site/awesome-cn/docs/awesome/awesome-generative-ai.md

 - [Nightcafe](https://creator.nightcafe.studio/) - NightCafe Creator is an AI Art Generator app with multiple methods of AI art generation.
 - [Leonardo AI](https://leonardo.ai/) - Create production-quality visual assets for your projects with unprecedented quality, speed, and style.
 - [Recraft](https://www.recraft.ai/) - An AI tool that lets creators easily generate and iterate original images, vector art, illustrations, icons, and 3D graphics.
+- [Reve Image](https://reve.art/) - A model trained from the ground up to excel at prompt adherence, aesthetics, and typography.

 ### Graphic design